magahr/Hack_REACT_CRUD_Vercel/README _MIO.md

-git commit -m "07-11-2024-Starting the project with react hack goog look!!" git commit -m "08-11-2024-Update the project in my job"
+git commit -m "07-11-2024-Starting the project with react hack goog look!!" git commit -m "08-11-2024-Update the project in my job" git commit -m "08-11-2024-Update the project in my job.
+I going to 29:19 minutes"